unbit/uwsgi-docs/StaticFiles.rst

 Suppose your static assets are under /customers/foobar/app001/public

-You want to check each request has a corresponence in that directory before passign the request to your app.
+You want to check each request has a correspondence in that directory before passign the request to your app.

 The ``--check-static`` option is for you: